 - Amount: Dash

-- Recommended: Someone who likes spicy and sour chilli sauce flavour
+- Recommended: Someone who likes spicy and sour chili sauce flavor

-- Effect: Create a small yet completely different flavour
+- Effect: Create a small yet completely different flavor

 - When to add: At the very end